davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 }
 ```

 :warning: **NOTE: If the request is large it could lead to out of memory problems which can result in a Denial Of Service.
-See **
+See [this](#avoid-reading-the-entire-request-body-or-response-body-into-memory) for more information.**

 ## Use buffering and synchronous reads and writes as an alternative to asynchronous reading and writing